Haribhai Parthibhai Chaudhary: Early life and education

 Haribhai Chaudhary was born in village Jagana (in Banaskantha district, Gujarat).
 He has received MCom degree from Mumbai University.
-Prior to joining politics, Chaudhary was an Agriculturist and a Businessperson.
+Prior to entering politics, Chaudhary was an Agriculturist and a Businessperson.

 Political career

 Haribhai Chaudhary joined Bharatiya Janata Party in late 1980s and held various party posts.
-He has been elected three terms as Member of Parliament from the Banaskantha constituency.
-Chaudhary contested and won the By-election in 2013 after the sitting MP Mukesh Gadhvi died of Brain stroke.
+He has been elected for three terms as Member of Parliament from the Banaskantha constituency.
+Chaudhary contested and won the by-election in 2013 after the sitting MP Mukesh Gadhvi died of Brain stroke.